Water Not Coming Out of Shower Head Properly (Causes and Fixes)

 To fix this problem, locate and check the main shut-off valve in your home.
 If you are not able to locate it, call a plumber to do the job.

-This can be really annoying, especially if your shower head is dripping when the faucet’s not on, and you’re trying to sleep.
-Whatever the problem is, this can cause your water bill to spike, and we don’t want that.
+This can be annoying, especially if your shower head is dripping when the faucet’s not on, and you’re trying to sleep.
+It’s not only annoying, but it can cause a spike in your water bill which no one wants.

 It may sound counterintuitive, but a shower head can leak water when it’s clogged.
-When the holes of the shower head are clogged with mineral deposits, water flowing through a shower head will find its way through other openings, such as the face plate.
+When the holes of the shower head are clogged with mineral deposits, the flow of water through the shower head will find its way through other openings, such as the face plate.

 To fix this problem, clean your shower head.
 It’s possible to clean your shower head with common household items.